Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Lionsberg Wiki Books.md

 # Lionsberg Wiki Books

-The books below all wander around the same core Mission, Vision, and Goal, examining it from a variety of angles and possibilities.
+The books below all explore the same core Mission, Vision, and Goal, examining it from a variety of angles and possibilities.

 They are each a [[Work In Progress]].
 ## Start Here